Quinoa Avocado Salad

 One cup of quinoa (the amount used in this salad) has 30 carbs but 5.2 grams of fiber, so for six servings of salad that’s not terribly high in carbs.
 And Quinoa is high in protein.

-How can you make a lower-carb version of this salad?
+How to make a lower-carb version of this Quinoa Avocado Salad:

 To make a version of this salad with even fewer carbs, just use more cucumbers and radishes and less quinoa!